dantesolis/100-days-kallaway-log/README.md

   - 1 day *off* 22 Dec.
 Friday -  forgot about it, please read Day entry for details
   - 1 day *off* 24 Dec.
 Sunday -  Xmas
   - 1 day *off* 28 Dec.
 Thursday - Packing time for Xmas trip 🎅 🦌 🌲
-  - 1 week *off* 30 Dec.
-Saturday - 05 Jan.
-Friday - Winter Holiday 🎅 🦌 🌲
+  - 9 days *off* 30 Dec.
+Saturday - 07 Jan.
+Sunday - Winter Holiday 🎅 🦌 🌲
   ---------------------------
-  Total: 12 Days
+  Total: 14 Days

 **Inspiration:** Wanted to do continue on the path of learning and improving myself.
 So 100 Days is the best bet.
 Plus this has become a mild addiction 😁.